CenterForOpenScience/.github/profile/README.md

 ## 🚧 Projects & Roadmap

 - **Explore Active Repositories:**
-  Our current open-source projects can be found under the [Projects tab](https://github.com/CenterForOpenScience?tab=repositories).
+  Our current open-source projects can be found under the [Projects tab](https://github.com/orgs/CenterForOpenScience/projects?query=is%3Aopen).

 - **OSF Product Roadmap:**
   Curious about what’s next for OSF?
 Check out the [COS Product Roadmap](https://www.cos.io/product-roadmap).

 - **Understanding GitHub Labels:**
   Tasks are labeled by type, priority, and skill level.
-Learn what each tag means in our [Tag Guide](#link-to-doc).
+Learn what each tag means in our [Tag Guide](#link-to-doc) [link coming soon].

 All skill levels and backgrounds are welcome—whether you're a developer, researcher, librarian, or just open science curious.
 ---